instnt-inc/instnt-angular-sdk/README.md

  this.instnt?.sendOTP(phone);
 ```

-* Next can use the library function verifyOTP with the phone numnber as the argument in the following fashion:
+* Next you can use the library function verifyOTP with the phone numnber as the argument as shown on the sample code:

 **Example**
 ```java
 this.instnt?.verifyOTP(phone, this.otpVerifyForm.get('otpVerify')?.value);
 ```

 Please refer to the [library function](#instnt-object) listed below for more details.